 Secondly, buyers can never be sure of their purchases.
 This applies especially to both ongoing and future projects.
 Myanmar banks lack capitalization due to an outdated financial system.

-As such, banks are frequently unable to give loans to property developers.
-Smaller developers must finance their own construction with advances they receive from unit sales.
+As such, banks in Myanmar are frequently unable to give loans to property developers.
+Smaller developers must usually finance their own construction with deposits they receive from unit sales.

 What’s the danger from all this?
-Construction halted in some cases when developers failed to meet their sales targets.
-These projects were indefinitely stalled or cancelled afterwards.
+In some cases, construction projects abruptly halted when developers failed to meet their sales targets.
+The housing and condo developments were indefinitely stalled or cancelled afterwards.

-Even though Myanmar “opened up”, they still must bring their real estate sector up to regional standards.
-Investors are currently better off buying property in frontier markets like Cambodia and Vietnam.
+Even though Myanmar “opened up” (before shutting back down again), they still must bring their real estate sector up to regional standards.

 Skip the Next Western Recession